rffontenelle/python-docs-tx-translations/docs/index.rst

 ..
-Python Docs Transifex Translations documentation master file, created by sphinx-quickstart on Sun Jan 26 11:03:05 2025.
+Python Docs Transifex Automations documentation master file, created by sphinx-quickstart on Sun Jan 26 11:03:05 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.